Bag Footprint Calculator

 With our bag footprint calculator, you can find out how many times you need to use your bag to have the same carbon footprint as the other types of bags.
 We will try to resolve your doubts about plastic bags, reusable shopping bags and paper bags footprint.
 If you're curious how many times your stylish cotton tote bags must be used to generate the same global warming potential as plastic bags, don't wait any longer, give this calculator a go!

-Our bag footprint calculator is based on the data from Environment Agency report from 2011.
+Our bag footprint calculator is based on the data fromfrom 2011.

 Plastic bags environmental footprint